-Other receivables are recognised at amortised cost, less any provision for impairment.
+Other receivables are recognised at amortised cost, less any allowance for expected credit losses.

 Trade and other payables

 These amounts represent liabilities for goods and services provided to the company prior to the end of the financial year and which are unpaid.
 Due to their short-term nature they are measured at amortised cost and are not discounted.
 The amounts are unsecured and are usually paid within 30 days of recognition.